 Dachau Memorial Site

-About 10 miles (16km) to the northwest of Munich on the Stuttgart Autobahn is the town of Dachau.
-Once a quiet artists' community, it became the site of the first notorious Nazi 'death camp', where thousands of perceived enemies of the Third Reich were imprisoned, starved, and killed between 1933 and 1945.
+Dachau is the site of the first notorious Nazi death camp, where thousands were imprisoned, starved and killed between 1933 and 1945.
 The camp has now been turned into a museum, containing three memorial chapels.
-The Lagerstrasse, the main camp road, still exists, lined with poplar trees, but only two of the original 32 barracks that lined it remain, having been rebuilt to illustrate the conditions endured by the prisoners.
+The main camp road still exists, lined with poplar trees.
+But only two of the original 32 barracks remain, having been rebuilt to illustrate the horrific conditions.
 The original kitchen, laundry and shower block now contains exhibits, photographs and documents depicting the persecution of Jews and other enemies of the Third Reich.
-The exhibitions are often very personal and include the accounts and stories of prisoners.
-The memorial is a sobering experience, and may not be suitable for young children.
+The exhibitions are often personal and include the accounts and stories of prisoners.
+The memorial is a sobering, sombre experience and may not be suitable for young children.

 Address: Alte Römerstraße 75, Dachau